 Bites usually cause only minor injury, especially if they don’t break the skin.
 Those with broken skin have the potential to become infected.
 With broken skin, there is a risk of a bite becoming infected.
 Signs of possible infection include redness, swelling, warmth or oozing from the wound.
 Bites can also cause other problems, such as scarring and emotional trauma, and they can also lead to rabies (more so with wild animal bites).

-If you or your child has been bitten by an animal, you can find quick treatment for animal bites in Dartmouth, Fairhaven, Seekonk and Wareham, MA and surrounding areas at Southcoast Health Urgent Care Center.
+If you or your child has been bitten by an animal, you can find quick treatment for animal bites in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA and surrounding areas at a Southcoast Health Urgent Care Center.

 It’s important to understand animals in order to lower your risk of being bitten.
 Avoid animals in the wild and those you don’t know.
 Keep an eye on young children when they are around animals, including pets.